Home & Contents FAQs

 Excess-free Glass cover

-This optional cover will apply in addition to the additional cover ‘Accidental breakage of glass’ which is included in the Home cover only and offers repair or replacement following accidental breakage of:
+This optional cover will apply in addition to the additional cover ‘Accidental breakage of glass’ and offers replacement following accidental breakage of:

 - fixed glass in windows, doors, skylights and shower screens in your home